Students

 What kind of environment is provided?

-A 15-seat testing room is available for pencil-and-paper exams; a 16-computer network for online exams.
-Please be aware that other students will be making use of the facilities at the same time and that no private rooms are available.
-All electronic devices (cell phones, pagers, PDAs, computers, CD/Tape players, watches) must be turned off.
+A 24–seat testing room is available for pencil–and–paper exams; a 22–computer network for online exams.
+Please be aware that other students will be making use of the facilities at the same time and there are 2 ADA Private Rooms available.
+All electronic devices (cell phones, pagers, PDAs, computers, CD / Tape players, watches) must be turned off.
+We do offer personal lockers to store your belongings.

 Are there any special requirements for online exams?